OpsCompass/docs/install/manual_aws_install.md

 * Paste the Role ARN into the field within OpsCompass and click "Connect"

 OpsCompass will begin to scan the environment.

+## Description of OpsCompass Enterprise Applications:
+* `opscompass` is the service principal that was authorized by the global admin to call the APIs needed to report information
+* `opscompass-web` is the minimum requirements needed to log users into the app